 Similarly, cleaning for short periods of time can be effective, and more so than most people think.
 For example, if you normally clean up for 2 hours over the weekend, you’ll achieve the same amount of cleaning with 15 minutes a day, only you’ll be less stressed about getting started and therefore more likely to complete the tasks.
 Plus, you should choose a time of day when you are most productive to clean.
 A study of the habits of famous authors shows that people can be productive at wildly different times of the day.

 - Focus on visible rooms where you spend the most time.

 - Develop a habit of washing up dishes and folding laundry immediately.
 You’ll be more motivated to clean your home when a visible mess is out of the way.

 - Fix your bed as soon as you finish getting dressed.

 - Consider spending a few minutes tidying up your kitchen and bathroom every morning.

 - Build habits by cleaning every day at the same time.

 - If your home needs major organization, tackle it in small portions to make it seem like less of a chore.
 Then, dedicate small chunks of time every week to keeping organized.

-Taking the time to clean can be difficult but science and psychology prove that it is beneficial.
-Building the habit to clean every morning is the hardest part of process, but you will quickly see results, and your home will look clean throughout the week.
-You’ll also get a sense of satisfaction and morale boosting accomplishment from each small task you complete.
+Taking the time to clean can be difficult, but science and psychology prove that it is beneficial.
+Building the habit of cleaning every morning is the hardest part of the process, but you will quickly see results, and your home will look clean throughout the week.
+You’ll also get a sense of satisfaction and morale-boosting accomplishment from each small task you complete.
 And, most importantly, without the stress of having to spend hours cleaning, you’ll be able to relax and enjoy your time off.